 Dr Ian Crocker – Senior Lecturer in Maternal and Fetal Health, University of Manchester

 Professor Dharani Hapangama – Professor of Gynaecology, University of Liverpool

-Dr Stamatina Iliodromiti – Clinical Lecturer in Obstetrics and Gynaecology, Queen Mary University of London
+Dr Stamatina Iliodromiti – Clinical Senior Lecturer in Women’s Health and Reproductive Medicine, Queen Mary University of London

 Professor Raheela Khan – Professor of Cellular Physiology, University of Nottingham

 Dr Sarah Martin – Senior Lecturer and Deputy Centre Lead for Molecular Oncology, Queen Mary University of London

 Professor Pierre Martin-Hirsch – Consultant Gynaecological Oncologist, Lancashire Teaching Hospitals NHS Trust

 Professor Linda McGowan – Leadership Chair-Applied Health Research, University of Leeds

 Dr David McLernon – Senior Research Fellow in Medical Statistics, University of Aberdeen

 Professor Julia Sanders – Professor of Clinical Nursing and Midwifery, Cardiff University